Frankasaurus/My-Obsidian-Vault/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Characters/Roderick.md

 > | **Dex** | 10 | **Wis** | 14 |
 > | **Con** | 14 | **Cha** | 18 |

-**Roderick** is a [[Half-Elf]] of Wood-Elf herritage, and a Pact of the Fiend [[Warlock]].
+**Roderick** is a Half-Elf of Wood-Elf herritage, and a Pact of the Fiend Warlock.
 He is played by [[Melle]].
 # Description
 ## Appearance
-Roderick is a [[Half-Elf]] of shorter stature, with pointy ears and a very slightly darkened skin due to his Wood elven heritage.
+Roderick is a Half-Elf of shorter stature, with pointy ears and a very slightly darkened skin due to his Wood elven heritage.
 His hair is a prominent fiery red.

-As a [[Warlock]] doesn't wear armor, but does outfit himself with large boots, brown pants, and a loose fitting shirt most days, though he has shown signs of wanting to wear more official clothing when acting as First Mate on [[The Bonehead]].
+As a Warlock doesn't wear armor, but does outfit himself with large boots, brown pants, and a loose fitting shirt most days, though he has shown signs of wanting to wear more official clothing when acting as First Mate on [[The Bonehead]].
 ## Personality
 Roderick is the most chipper and talkative member of the party, with him usually involved in every conversation there is.
 He likes to learn, and asks a lot of questions, which is partially caused by his relatively secluded upbringing.
 He also tends to get himself into trouble, both accidentally and and purpose, as is seen in his relationship with his Warlock [[Sargenet|Patron]].

 > ![[Roderick1.png|200]]
 # Biography
 ## Before the campaign
-When he grew up, Roderick lived alone for most of his life - with the exception of his parents - in the woods of Northern [[Orphelica]]; The Wovens.
+When he grew up, Roderick lived alone for most of his life - with the exception of his parents - in the woods of Northern Orphelica; The Wovens.
 He did however encounter many strangers during his time there, mostly wanderers of lost souls who needed a hand getting to their destination.
 Most days, however, it was just him, his father, and his mother.

 That changed when a man chained to a tree happened to appear during his foraging run, who looked old and dishevelled.
 Roderick saw this as a man in distress, hopelessly bound in the woods by thieves or scum.
 The man, who claimed to be a wizard, spoke to Roderick, telling him that if he was too weak to break the chains tying him in place, the Wizard could lend him temporary powers that would help him free the man, to which Roderick obliged.
 The man only needed a single drop of blood, and a short cut across the finger later, Roderick found the strength to loosen the man's chain.
 The wizard thanked him for his help, and spoke to him at length about his time in the woods, never once speaking of his own past, and always diverting back to Roderick.